Handbook

 • Advertised on the Recreational Sports and Fitness Services website

-• Discounts on facility rental when hosting tournaments/competition.
+• Discounts on facility rental when hosting tournaments/competitions

 • Recognized Registered Student Organization (RSO) for minimum of 2 years